A Hindu was flying from JFK New York Airport to SFO San Francisco Airport CA to attend a meeting at Monterey, CA.

 Then suddenly the girl asked: 'What's your faith?'
 'What?'
-I didn't understand the question.
+He didn't understand the question.

 'I mean, what's your religion?
 Are you a Christian?
 Or a Muslim?'

 'No!'
-I replied, 'I am neither Christian nor Muslim'.
+He replied, 'He am neither Christian nor Muslim'.

-She looked at me as if she was seeing a caged animal.
-She could not understand what I was talking about.
+She looked at him as if she was seeing a caged animal.
+She could not understand what He was talking about.